John Chrysostom

 Life events

-1. educated — 367
+1. Educated — 367

 Studied rhetoric under the pagan sophist Libanius, who reportedly called John his natural successor.

-2. tonsured — 372
+2. Tonsured — 372

 Entered monastic life in mountains outside Antioch; severe asceticism damaged his health permanently.

-3. ordained — 386
+3. Ordained — 386

 Ordained priest by Bishop Flavian; preached the famous Homilies on the Statues (387).

-4. consecrated — 398
+4. Consecrated — 398

 Consecrated Archbishop of Constantinople after being brought against his will from Antioch.

-5. council — 403
+5. Council — 403

 Deposed at Synod of the Oak by Theophilus of Alexandria's faction; briefly restored then deposed again.

-6. exiled — 404
+6. Exiled — 404

 Final exile to Cucusus in remote Armenia; continued extensive correspondence with Olympias and others.

-7. died — 407
+7. Died — 407

 Forced to march from Cucusus toward Pityus; died en route at Comana Pontica.
 Last words "Glory to God for all things".

-8. translated — 438
+8. Translated — 438

 Relics translated to Constantinople by Emperor Theodosius II and Patriarch Proclus.